Challenges and Solutions in Optimizing Docker Images

 Solutions to Address Bloated Images

 1. Choose Minimal Base Images: Start with minimal base images like Alpine, Distroless, or scratch.
-These images are significantly smaller and often contain only the essential tools needed to run applications.
+These images are significantly smaller and often contain only the essential tools needed to run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » applications.

 # Stage 1: Build